Arena Helps Benelux High Tech and Med Dev Companies Innovate

 Ard: More customers here work with external advisors and designers to develop their product.
 Arena makes collaborating with external supply chain teams a breeze because Arena is a cloud solution so you just point these external teams to a browser.
 You don’t have to worry about infrastructural needs.
 This is why so many manufacturing companies decide to work with Arena because of the cloud offering.

-Arena: How important is having a business ready platform?
+Arena: How important is having a business-ready platform?

-Ard: Another important reason why companies choose Arena is that the tool is business ready.
+Ard: Another important reason why companies choose Arena is that the tool is business-ready.
 Many of our sales wins came because we were able to convince these fast-moving high-tech companies that we could implement and deploy fast.
 We can deliver and provide a pre-configuration based on best practices, especially when it comes to structures and processes, change orders and requests, new product introduction (NPI) projects, and quality procedures as non-conformances and corrective actions.

-Arena: Does embedding QMS in PLM help?
+Arena: Does embedding a QMS system in PLM help?

 Ard: Another important differentiator between Arena and PLM competitors is that the Arena product development platform integrates product lifecycle management with quality management.
 Other products in the market provide separate Quality and PLM systems; however, Quality Management and Product Development are so closely related — with both sharing the product record — it is very strong to have these capabilities combined in the tool to support quality procedures directly related to the product.
 A quality issue is analyzed and may lead to a change request requiring modification of that part or assembly and implementing these modifications in a new revision of the product to be shared with your contract manufacturers.
 Having quality integrated with PLM makes for a very strong solution.